SteffenLehmann/Portfolio/src/content/projekter/ML-Parkinsons.md

     </style>
 </head>
 <body>
-    <p>This mini-project focuses on detecting Parkinson's disease using machine learning methods.
+    <p>This project focuses on detecting Parkinson's disease using machine learning methods.
 The project utilized both R and Python, compiled to HTML using RStudio.</p>
     <h4>Project Overview:</h4>
     <P><strong>Objective:</strong> A binary classification problem to determine if a subject has Parkinson's disease (status 1) or is healthy (status 0).<Br> <strong>Data:</strong> The dataset includes 22 features related to voice measurements.</p>
     <h4>Feature Selection and Data Preprocessing:</h4>